thatrahul/message-java/webhook.md

 ## Database changes

-- Add a new table for registering Web Hooks.
+- Add a new table for registering Webhooks.

 ## Rest API
 API has been added for:
 - Creating new web hooks
-- Retrieving a web hook using its id
+- Retrieving a webhook using its id

 ###  Create Webhook API
 * Method: Post